-Sometimes formatting one slide takes me just 5-10 minutes; others times it takes close to 4-5 hours!
+Sometimes formatting one slide takes me just 5-10 minutes; at other times it takes close to 4-5 hours!

-We decided to streamline our formatting approach to adding maximum value to our customers as well as help ourselves work more efficiently.
+We decided to streamline our formatting approach to add maximum value to our customers and increase our efficiency.

 After careful study of presentation decks formatted over the years, we categorize our PowerPoint formatting approach into 3 levels.
 Each level required a different action.
 Defining the levels of PowerPoint formatting has made work so much easier for the team.

 And the best part, customers adopted to this approach like fish to water.
 Communicating their requirements is now a breeze.

 Basic PowerPoint Formatting

 Lately we realized that the needs of our customers as well as new enquiries have changed.
 They have moved away from formatting and more into design.